-A luxury South African safari is not complete without a drive up the Garden Route.
+A South African safari is not complete without a drive up the Garden Route.
 The climax of this drive is a visit to Addo Elephant National Park; here, in South Africa’s third largest national park, an unforgettable meeting with gentle grey giants is guaranteed.
+It’s one of South Africa’s best safari experiences.

-My partner and I had come to Addo Elephant National Park in the Eastern Cape intent on seeing its famous pachyderms.
-This luxury South African safari, at the end of our Garden Route tour, turned out to be the highlight of the trip.
+My partner and I had come to Addo Elephant National Park in the Eastern Cape, at the end of our Garden Route tour, intent on seeing its famous pachyderms.
+It turned out to be the highlight of the trip.

 Our private lodge was a luxurious colonial homestead set in wild surroundings in the heart of Addo.
 The wide verandah had gorgeous views of a waterhole, a cosy lounge with fireplace, a swimming pool and boma area for night-time feasts under the stars.
 The manor house harked back to a colonial era when the elite indulged in the extravagance of cut crystal, polished silver, white linen and G&Ts.
 Happily things haven’t changed much!